yjacolin/QGIS-Training-Manual/foreword/foreword.rst

 .. note:: This lesson was sponsored by MegaCorp.

-* If you are unsure about what you may do under this license, please contact us at office@linfiniti.com and we will advice you if what you intend doing is acceptable.
+* If you are unsure about what you may do under this license, please contact us at office@linfiniti.com and we will advise you if what you intend doing is acceptable.
 * If you publish this work under a self publishing site such as http:://lulu.com we request that you donate the profits to the QGIS project.